singnet/dev-portal/docs/ai-developers/mpe.md

 If Kevin is buying services from the Jack, they both need to enter in to a formal agreement with each other.
 A channel is created.

-**Note:** Each channel is unique to a combination of client identity (sender), service identity (recipient),Organization Id and the daemon group identity.
+**Note:** Each channel is unique to a combination of client identity (sender), service identity (recipient), Organization Id and the daemon group identity.

 1. Kevin deposits tokens to the Multi-Party Escrow account and uses this as a wallet for their AGIX tokens.
 2. Kevin creates and opens a Payment Channel. <br>